 GALAHAD is a thread-safe library of modern Fortran packages for solving nonlinear optimization problems.
-Many of the packages have C and Matlab interfaces, and extensions to both Python and Julia are underway.
+Many of the packages have C, Python, Julia and Matlab interfaces.
 At present, the areas covered by the library are unconstrained and bound-constrained optimization, linear and quadratic programming, nonlinear programming, systems of nonlinear equations and inequalities, nonlinear least squares problems and global optimization.
 GALAHAD contains the following major packages:

 LANCELOT B

 is the latest release of LANCELOT, and is designed to solve large-scale optimization problems involving the minimization of a nonlinear objective, subject (perhaps) to linear or nonlinear equality and box constraints.
 All functions involved are assumed to be group partially separable, and the minimization is based on a Sequential Augmented Lagrangian algorithm.
-The new release is coded in Fortran 95, allows for a non-monotone descent strategy, Moré and Toraldo-type projections, optional use of Lin and Moré's ICFS preconditioner, structured trust regions, and more.
+The new release is coded in modern Fortran, allows for a non-monotone descent strategy, Moré and Toraldo-type projections, use of Lin and Moré's ICFS and other optional preconditioners, structured trust regions, and more.

 LANCELOT_SIMPLE